s21Deniss/hota/docs/valtan/index.md

 People with gold buff, fight invader wolf

-## 15 HP Second Orb Phase
+## 15 HP Orb Phase

 Stay in predetermined positions and pick your orb in order

 Stagger the boss

-Can use wei to help our
+Can use wei to help out

 ## 15 HP after